TFNP: CLS

 Continuous local search (CLS) is a class of search problems designed to model the process of finding a local optima of a continuous function over a continuous domain.
 It is defined as the class of problems that are polynomial-time reducible to the Continuous Localpoint problem:

 Given two Lipschitz continuous functions S and C and parameters ε and λ, find an ε-approximate fixed point of S with respect to C or two points that violate the λ-continuity of C or S.

 This class was first defined by Daskalakis and Papadimitriou in 2011.
 It is contained in the intersection of PPAD and PLS, and in 2020 it has been proven that $\mathsf{CLS} = \mathsf{PPAD} \cap \mathsf{PLS}$.
 It was designed to be a class of relatively simple optimization problems that still contains many interesting problems that are believed to be hard.

 Complete problems for CLS are for example finding an ε-KKT point, finding an ε-Banach fixed point and the Meta-Metric-Contraction problem.

 EOPL and UEOPL

 EOPL and UEOPL (which stands for "end of potential line" and "unique end of potential line") were introduced in 2020 by.

 EOPL captures search problems that can be solved by local search, i.e. it is possible to jump from one candidate solution to the next one in polynomial time.
-A problem in EOPL can be interpreted as an exponentially large, directed, acyclic graph where each node is a candidate solution and has a cost (also called potential) which increases along the edges.
-The in- and out-degree of each node is at most one which means that the nodes form a collection of exponentially long lines.
+A problem in EOPL can be interpreted as an exponentially large, directed, acyclic graph where each node is a candidate solution and has a cost (also called potential) that increases along the edges.
+The in- and out-degree of each node is at most one, which means that the nodes form a collection of exponentially long lines.
 The end of each line is the node with highest cost on that line.

 EOPL contains all problems that can be reduced in polynomial time to the search problem End-of-Potential-Line: